nishanthCACS/EEG_PSG_loose_lead_test/README.md

 Can be found in "Guide_lines_for_package.pdf"

 ## Citation
-If you find the package useful please cite us o n
+If you find the package useful please cite us

 N. Anandanadarajah, Amlan Talukder, Deryck Yeung, Yuanyuan Li, David M. Umbach, Zheng Fan, Leping Li.
 “Detection of Movement and Lead-Popping Artifacts in Polysomnogra- phy EEG Data,” Signals, vol. 5, no. 4.
 MDPI AG, pp. 690–704, Oct.
 22, 2024. doi: 10.3390/sig-